Linux-Lite-Wiki/Init-Linux-Lite-wiki/printing-scanning.md

-## Printing & Scanning
-Certainly.
-Below is the detailed content for **Section 11: Printing & Scanning** of the Linux Lite Wiki:

----

 ## 11. Printing & Scanning

 Linux Lite includes built-in support for a wide range of printers and scanners.
 Most devices are detected automatically, and tools like **CUPS**, **system-config-printer**, **Simple Scan**, and **SANE** offer easy setup and configuration for both home and office use.